 Robin W. Simon

-Over the years, I have received six national awards for my scholarship from the American Sociological Association (ASA) and the Society for the Study of Social Problems (SSSP) for articles that appeared in the American Journal of Sociology, Social Forces, Journal of Health and Social Behavior, and Social Psychological Quarterly.
-I am currently Chair of the ASA section on Mental Health, was Chair of the ASA section on Emotions, am an elected member of the Sociological Research Association, and served on the editorial boards of the American Journal of Sociology, American Sociological Review, Journal of Heath and Social Behavior, Society and Mental Health, and Social Psychology Quarterly.
-In addition to teaching sociology principles, I regularly offer seminars on the sociology of emotion, social psychological perspectives on social inequality, health inequalities as well as gender, social relationships, and well-being over the life course.
-My next research project will utilize data from in-depth interviews in order to understand why parenthood does not improve American adults’ happiness and heath.
+I have received six national awards for my scholarship from the American Sociological Association (ASA) and the Society for the Study of Social Problems (SSSP) for articles that appeared in the American Journal of Sociology, Social Forces, Journal of Health and Social Behavior, and Social Psychological Quarterly.
+I am actively involved in my professional associations and Public Sociology activities: I was Chair of the ASA sections on both Mental Health and Emotion, am an elected member of the Sociological Research Association, and served on the editorial boards of the American Journal of Sociology, American Sociological Review, Journal of Heath and Social Behavior, Society and Mental Health, and Social Psychology Quarterly.
+My research has been covered in numerous media outlets including print, radio and television platforms.
+In addition to teaching Principles of Sociology, I regularly offer seminars on Health Inequalities, Sociology of Emotion, Social Psychological Perspectives on Social Inequality as well as Gender, Social Relationships, and Well-being over the Life Course.

 SOC 151: Principles of Sociology